boazsegev/plezi/README.md

 Plezi::Placebo.new MyReciever
 ```

-Plezi will now take your class and add mimick an IO connection (the Placebo connection) on it's GRHttp serever.
+Plezi will now take your class and add mimick an IO connection (the Placebo connection) on it's Iodine serever.
 This Placebo connection will answer the Redis broadcasts just as if your class was a websocket controller...

 On the Plezi side, use multicasting or unicasting (but not broadcasting), from ANY controller: